zilverline/sequent/docs/docs/concepts/types.md

 title: Types
 ---

-In Sequent events are stored as JSON in the event store.
-To be able to serialize and deserialize to the correct types you are required to specify the type of an attribute.
+In Sequent, events are stored as JSON in the event store.
+To be able to serialize and deserialize to the correct types, you are required to specify the type of an attribute.

-This also gives Sequent the possibility to check if the attributes in for instance the [Commands](command.html) and [ValueObject](value-object.html) are of the correct type.
+This also gives Sequent the ability to check that the attributes in, for instance, [Command](command.html)s and [ValueObject](value-object.html)s are of the correct type.

-Before a Command is executed the [CommandService](command-service.html) ensures that the attributes are validated and parsed to the correct types if necessary.
+Before a Command is executed, the [CommandService](command-service.html) ensures that the attributes are validated and parsed to the correct types if necessary.

 Out of the box Sequent supports the following types: